Turkey sends new drillship to eastern Mediterranean - ExBulletin

 Turkey sends new drillship to eastern Mediterranean

-ISTANBUL (AP) Turkey’s president on Tuesday inaugurated the country’s newest and largest underwater hydrocarbon drilling vessel which he said would be heading to a location northwest of Cyprus in eastern the Mediterranean, which is not claimed by any other country.
+ISTANBUL Turkey’s president on Tuesday inaugurated the country’s newest and largest underwater hydrocarbon drilling vessel which he said would be heading to a location northwest of Cyprus in the eastern Mediterranean, which is not claimed by any other country.

 Turkey is embroiled in acrimonious disputes with Greece and Cyprus over maritime borders and offshore energy rights, which sparked high tensions in the eastern Mediterranean two years ago.